How Do Tattoo Machines Work?

 A big plus of shaders is that they’re kinder to the skin — for machines that cover large areas of skin, they have to be.

 The ink has to come from somewhere, so all tattoo machines have tubes and needles.
 The needles operate from the armature bar — a motor that’s wound by conductors in the form of bars.

 This armature bar connects to the moving part of the machine.
 It passes through the tube with the attached grip, which is held in place by a vice on the machine.

-The tubes are set, so the needle only extends a certain amount beyond the tube’s tip.
-The up and down movement draws tattoo ink into the tube and releases it when the needles are in the skin.
+The tubes are set, so the needle only extends a certain amount beyond the tube’s tip to help with depth.
+The up and down movement draws tattoo ink into the tube and releases it when the needles go into the skin at great speed.

 Tattoo Machines Are Intricate